andriesfc/result-for-kotlin/README.md

    - Clearly it is almost impossible to design for this, as each exception thrown is like bullet punching holes in any well crafted domain boundary.
 5. Lastly, Java's unfortunate decision to have checked exceptions just compounds the problems by encouraging developers to wrap these checked exceptions into runtime exceptions.
 Most the time these wrapped exceptions has very little bearing on the domain and exists only because of the compiler forcing the developer to do so.
 On a practical level this has the consequence of hiding the underlying errors deep into logs and many-line stack traces deep.

-> ❗️ Exceptions are not undesirable, as long as they are used as intended.
+> Note: ❗️ Exceptions are not undesirable, as long as they are used as intended.

 ## Criteria for Domain Error modelling as a first class concern

 1. Exceptions should model application failures, not domain errors.
-2. Domain errors should model your business domain, not your application runtime/infrastructure.
+2. Domain errors should model your business domain, not your application runtime/infrastructure failures.
-3. The handling of Domain Errors should not be to far removed from the code which produces such a domain error:
+3. The handling of Domain Errors should not be too far removed from the code which produces such a domain error:
    - Remember error codes are control flow advice.
-   - Ask yourself: If handling of such error code is to far removed, are you still acting appropriate on the advice?
+   - Ask yourself: If handling of such error code is so far removed, am I still acting appropriate on the advice?
 4. When it comes to exceptions which are not your own:
    - Decide upfront how you are going handle them.
    - Be very careful when using a `try-catch-all` exception handler, if you need one, it is best to always throw what you cannot handle.
    - Only handle exceptions which are appropriate to your domain you're implementing.